-Increased by 20%
+Increased by 20% Category 13 Category 26 Category 27

-· Category 27

 The foregoing is commonly referred to as "capping".
-The proposed capping to apply in 2023-24 is subject to the following conditions:
+The proposed capping to apply in the financial year 2025-26 is subject to the following conditions:

-- Capping will apply only to general rates; - Capping will apply only to land categorised in the differential rating categories listed above; - Capping is not available retrospectively and will only apply from the beginning of a financial year; and - If ownership of the land to which capping applies is transferred in the period after 1 July of any year, then capping will cease to apply for the following year (e.g., If rates-capped land is sold during 2023-24, capping will not apply in 2024-25 but will apply in 2025-26 if Council resolves to apply a rates cap for that year unless the land is sold again after 1 July 2023).
+- Capping will apply only to general rates. - Capping will apply only to land categorised in the differential rating categories listed above. - Capping is not available retrospectively and will only apply from the beginning of a financial year. - If ownership of the land to which capping applies is transferred in the period after 1 July of any year, then capping will cease to apply for the following year (e.g., If rates-capped land is sold during 2025-26, capping will not apply in 2026-27 but will apply in 2027-28 if Council resolves to apply a rates cap for that year (unless the land is sold again after 1 July 2025).